Irenexzwen/BIOE183/DiscussionTutorial_ClusterAnalysis.md

   1) [K-Means Clustering](#k-means-clustering)
   2) [Hierarchical Clustering](#hierarchical-clustering)

-For convenience, all of the code used in this tutorial is compiled into a single R script [here](https://github.com/Irenexzwen/BIOE183/blob/master/ClusteringTutorial.R).
+For convenience, all of the code used in this tutorial has been compiled into a single R script [here](https://github.com/Irenexzwen/BIOE183/blob/master/ClusteringTutorial.R).

 ## Package Requirements
 For this tutorial, you will need to load the following packages: